How long does Finasteride stay in your system?

 How long does Finasteride last?

-If you are taking finasteride to grow hair, remember that it is not an immediate process.
-It will take from three to four months before you see any results.
-If you take finasteride as directed by your doctor every day, expect to see results on the third or fourth month.
-The full effects of finasteride can be seen in six to nine months because it takes plenty of time before new hairs are produced.
+If you are taking finasteride for hair growth you should remember that it is not an immediate process.
+It will take between three to four months before you see any tangible results.
+If you take finasteride as directed by your doctor every day, you can expect to see proper results in the third or fourth month.
+It will be between six to nine months when you notice the full effects of finasteride.
+This is due to the fact that new hairs need plenty of time to be produced.

 Finasteride does not always regrow the hair that you lost.
 In some cases, men will take finasteride in order to put a stop to further hair loss, rather than to regrow the hair they have already lost.
 It is possible, however, that you may not notice any improvement in your hair after taking finasteride.
 Do not be alarmed, as finasteride will continue to work by preventing any additional hair loss.

 Even if you take finasteride for hair growth, it is important to keep in mind that your hair may continue to fall out, this is due to it being part of your natural growth cycle.
 Old hair is lost in order to be replaced by new hair.
 It is not unreasonable to expect to see some hairs coming off your head in the shower, or after you have combed or brushed your hair.